yabirgb/unruggable-gateways/README.md

 The core components of a chain solution are:

-- **Gateway**: A HTTP server that handles responding to a virtual machine request by interfacing with the appropriate blockchain to return proofs of the requested data stored on that chain.
+- **Gateway**: A HTTP server that handles responding to a virtual machine request by interfacing with the appropriate rollup to return proofs of the requested data stored on that chain.
 - **Verifier**: A Solidity smart contract (deployed on Layer 1) that verifies the proofs returned by the gateway and returns the proven data values.
 - **Prover**: A Solidity library (deployed on Layer 1) that handles the chain-specific proving process.

-In addition to these core components, we have provided TypeScript implementations of the request builder ([vm.ts](https://github.com/unruggable-labs/evmgateway-v2/blob/main/v2/src/vm.ts)) and the provers (listed below) to allow smart contract implementors to quickly iterate and test when building solutions.
+In addition to these core components, we have provided TypeScript implementations of the request builder ([vm.ts](https://github.com/unruggable-labs/unruggable-gateways/blob/main/v2/src/vm.ts)) and the provers (listed below) to allow smart contract implementors to quickly iterate and test when building solutions.

 ## Chain Support